chriscoxe/ZZZKBot/README.md

 ZZZKBot is a bot (AI) for Starcraft: Broodwar.
 It is designed to compete against other bots.
 It is not designed to compete against humans.
 It uses BWAPI as an API for interacting with Starcraft: Broodwar.
 See AIIDE2017_ENTRY.txt for more information about the (1.5.0) version that was submitted for the 2017 AIIDE Starcraft AI competition.

-## Plans
+## Project Status

 I am not intending to support/maintain/develop ZZZKBot in future, although I haven't ruled it out either.
-See BUGS.md.
+See [BUGS.md](BUGS.md).

 ## Some things to know about ZZZKBot